Championship Grand Final

 The Championship Grand Final (previously the National League One Grand Final) is the championship-deciding game of the Championship competition via the playoffs.
-Since 2022 the Grand Final has also been used to determine promotion to Super League.
+In 2022 and 2023 the Grand Final was also used to determine promotion to Super League.

 History

-1998–2002: Institution

-Due to the success of the Super League Grand Final that was introduced in 1998, the RFL decided to introduce a Grand Final for the second division' with the winner being promoted to Super League rather than the team finishing top being promoted.

 2003–2007: Promotion

 In 2003 as the Second Division was rebranded National League One and promotion and relegation was reintroduced between the Super League and National League One.
 Rather than having a traditional one up one down system, the RFL decided to implement a top 6 playoff system that was being used in the Super League at the time to decide promotion.

 2008–2014: Licensing

 In 2007 it was announced licensing was to be introduced for the 2008 season, replacing promotion and relegation, but the Grand Final would be retained and the division would be rebranded the Championship.

 Salford and Celtic Crusaders were the first teams to be awarded Super League licenses and both teams reached the Grand Final which was reduced to being decided by a 5 team playoff, however it would return to six teams the following season.

 In 2013, the playoffs were expanded for the first time to eight teams as it had been seen to be a success in the Super League for a number of years before.
 The eight team playoff would be the last before it was announced the Championship Grand Final would be scrapped in 2014 due to a league restructure in 2015.